-Introduction General Design Horticultural Requirements and Survivability

-Irrigation Guidelines

-General Landscape Considerations Landscape Standards Resource Appendix

-One goal of the Port is to provide a low-maintenance landscape that requires minimal and reduced irrigation.
+Introduction Table of Contents Landscape Vision Landscape Guidelines Introduction General Design Tree Replacement Horticultural Requirements and Survivability Irrigation Guidelines General Landscape Considerations Landscape Standards Resource Appendix One goal of the Port is to provide a low-maintenance landscape that requires minimal and reduced irrigation.
 The selection of site-appropriate, hardy, and drought-tolerant plants that will survive in the microclimates of the Airport's built environment, will minimize the need for irrigation after plants are established.